 Ivan’s senior season (’01-02) was his best, during which he displayed visible signs of growth.
 “Ivan is the kind of kid who will try to get away with whatever he can,” Fox Tech coach Charles Cooper told the San Antonio Express-News at the time.
 “But he’s matured greatly since he was a freshman.
 As far as discipline and focus go, he’s really come a long way.”

 Despite a 6-6, 230-pound body and stats that fell around 23 and 12, Ivan wasn’t presented with a scholarship to a top university—not that he expected one; his Fox Tech squad wasn’t very good (“We didn’t have the best athletes, so it was me playing against all the other star athletes,” he says) and his reputation as a bit of a hothead was well known amongst recruiters—and he went off to Cisco Junior College, a small two-year school smack in the middle of Texas.
 (The college’s men’s basketball program has since been shuttered.)
-He played nine games there but was “scholastically inegligible” to finish the season, according to a 2003 Express-News article.
+He played nine games there but was “scholastically ineligible” to finish the season, according to a 2003 Express-News story.

 Ivan spent the following year back in San Antonio.
 “I didn’t really like being away from home,” he says.
 But Cooper looked out for him, connecting the struggling big man with Mack Cleveland, an assistant coach at L.A.
 Southwest, a junior college in Los Angeles.
 Ivan left for southern California in the fall of ‘04.

 He filled out to about 6-8, 270, and as a result was able to dominate the competition.
 Sometimes.
 “We never knew which Ivan was gonna show up,” says Reggie Morris Sr., Head Coach at Southwest.
 “Ivan’s a good guy, but it’s like Ivan can become two different people.
 Either he would perform at a high level, or Ivan would become more of a detriment.
-He would be overly aggressive, or play like he had a chip on a shoulder—he was angry—for no particular reason.”
+He would be overly aggressive, or play like he had a chip on a shoulder—he was angry for no particular reason.”
 The inevitable result: “He would say things, so he’d get technicals.”

 (On a lighter note, after a trip home that year, Ivan returned with a gold grill covering his top teeth.
 In Texas, it was the thing to do; in Cali, not so much.
 “We really kidded him about that quite a bit,” Morris says.
-“He thought he was really stylin’ with his gold teeth, and it was like, Man, get that shit out of here [laughs].”)
+“He thought he was really stylin’ with his gold teeth, and it was like, Man, get that shit out of here.”)

 In the South Coast Conference the team played in, two technicals in one game meant an ejection, but also a one-game suspension.
 He was tossed from a conference game early in the season, and then a subsequent one as a penalty, and Southwest lost both—Morris says they were never able to win the conference as a result.
 And then in the playoffs, an opposing player fell on Ivan after a basket—“Not even close to going for the ball,” Morris says—and Ivan pushed the guy off of him, which resulted in a suspension from the following tilt, which Southwest lost by 2.
 After the loss, Ivan, having watched the action from the sidelines, cried to his teammates, apologizing for letting them down.